Does breastfeeding protect babies from this new flu virus?

 Is it okay to take medicine to treat or prevent novel H1N1 flu while breastfeeding?

+Yes.
 Mothers who are breastfeeding should continue to nurse their babies while being treated for the flu.

 Please check back to the CDC H1N1 website often for the most recent updates